Directly to the content

 Lifestyle factors and collagen protection

-Conclusion: Collagen production and anti-aging through targeted nutrition
+Conclusion: Collagen building and anti-aging through targeted nutrition

-A balanced diet rich in antioxidants, vitamins, minerals, and essential fatty acids strengthens collagen synthesis and can effectively counteract the skin's aging process.
-The combination of vitamin C, amino acids, zinc, copper, iron, and polyphenols creates comprehensive protection that makes the skin radiant from within and preserves its structure.
-Along with a healthy lifestyle, these nutrients can help keep skin elastic, firm, and youthful.
+A balanced diet rich in antioxidants, vitamins, minerals, and essential fatty acids strengthens collagen synthesis and can effectively counteract the aging process of the skin.
+By combining vitamin C, amino acids, zinc, copper, iron, and polyphenols, a comprehensive protection is created that makes the skin glow from within and preserves its structure.
+Together with a healthy lifestyle, these nutrients can help keep the skin elastic, firm, and youthful.

-Here you can The entire interview in Beyond Lifespan Podcast Listen with Dr. Dorothea Portius:
+Here you can listen to the entire interview in the Beyond Lifespan Podcast with Dr. Dorothea Portius:

 Sources